Crowns & Bridgework

 Once the tooth is prepared, we’ll take digital impressions for the dental lab or for same-day fabrication.
 The impressions serve as a guide to create a crown that matches your smile and fits your bite.
 Once the impressions are done, we’ll attach a temporary crown to protect your tooth until your permanent restoration is ready.

-At your next visit, Dr. Harper or Dr. Hennessy will remove your temporary crown.
+At your next visit, Dr. Harper, Dr. Hennessy or Dr. Nutter will remove your temporary crown.
 They’ll then attach the permanent crown and make any necessary adjustments for optimal function and aesthetics.

 Getting a Dental Bridge